AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

 - **Path Crossing**: Given a string `path`, where `path[i]` is the `ith` character of the path, you need to determine if your path crosses itself, resulting in a cycle.
 For example, if `path = "NES"`, then `path[0] = 'N'`, `path[1] = 'E'`, and `path[2] = 'S'`.
 Then `path` crosses itself because the path will go back to the starting point.
 - **Minimum Changes To Make Alternating Binary String**: You are given a string `s` consisting only of the characters `'0'` and `'1'`.
 In one operation, you can change any `'0'` to `'1'` or vice versa.
 The string is called alternating if no two adjacent characters are equal.
 For example, the string `"010"` is alternating, while the string `"0100"` is not.
 Return the minimum number of operations needed to make `s` alternating.
 - **Redistribute Characters to Make All Strings Equal**: You are given an array of strings `words` and a string `s`.
 A string is good if it can be formed by characters from `s` (each character can only be used once).
 Return `true` if all the strings in the array `words` are good, otherwise, return `false`.
+- **Largest Substring Between Two Equal Characters**: Given a string `s`, return the length of the longest substring between two equal characters, excluding the two characters.
+If there is no such substring return `-1`.

 ## How to Use
 - Browse through each Java file to understand the code structure and problem-solving techniques.